vuejs/v2.vuejs.org/src/v2/guide/forms.md

 ### `.number`

-If you want user input to be automatically typecast as a number, you can add the `number` modifier to your `v-model` managed inputs:
+If you want user input to be automatically typecast as a Number, you can add the `number` modifier to your `v-model` managed inputs:

 ``` html
 <input v-model.number="age" type="number">